karmaniverous/aws-api-template/README.md

 dotenv -c dev -- sls deploy
 ```

 More info on this in the relevant sections below.
+Later I will encapsulate this approach and some other useful features into a CLI wrapper for `sls`.
+See [this issue](https://github.com/karmaniverous/aws-api-template/issues/10) for more info.

 ## Release Management